podenv/devenv/README.md

 For example, `withPython` results in:

-- python38 with packages virtualenv, tox, pip, mypy, black
+- runtime: python38
+- package manager: pip, tox
+- formatter and linter: black, flake8, mypy
-- emacs config with flycheck-mypy
+- emacs config: flycheck-mypy
+- vscode extension: ms-python

 `withReason` results in:

+- runtime: nodejs
-- nodejs with packages bs-platform and yarn
+- package manager: yarn
+- formatter: bsrefmt
-- emacs config with reason-mode and format-all
+- emacs config: reason-mode
+- vscode extension: reason-vscode

+`withLsp` enables language-server protocol extensions.

-Vim and VSCode are also supported.
+Vim and PyCharm are also supported.

 The goal is to provide the best in class developer experience for PL enthusiast.